-With Thanksgiving approaching, and many COVID-wary Americans still opting to dine outdoors, it is definitely hot toddy time in the United States.
+With the holidays approaching, it is definitely hot toddy time in the United States.
 And restaurants and bars across the country are ready.

 “We have a series of hot toddy bases,” said owner Julia Momose.
 “They come with instructions as simple as, ‘pour into your favorite mug and top with hot water,’ to at the most complex, some measuring suggestions.”